 Light The Diamonds Project

-The WPPA is excited to announce a new project, that we think will not only benefit the WPPA community, but the larger North Center and Lincoln Square communities.
-We want to bring lights to the Welles Park baseball and softball diamonds!
+The WPPA is excited to announce continued progress on our new project, that we believe will not only benefit the WPPA community, but many neighbors in the larger North Center and Lincoln Square communities.
+We are trying to bring lights to the Welles Park baseball and softball diamonds!

 We have a long way to go in this project, but we have momentum, and are excited to engage with community members and constituencies to ensure that our project serves our entire community.